Launchers and industry

 These measures have streamlined operations, improved transparency and prevented duplication.

-The ESA Member States that contribute to ESA’s Launchers Programme are also involved in the manufacture of Ariane launchers, and in the near future the Vega launcher.
+The ESA Member States that contribute to ESA’s Launchers Programme are also involved in the manufacture of Ariane and Vega launchers.
 They benefit from their investment in the programme through contracts awarded to their space industry.